kikisanni/Invisble-Card/README.md

-This project aims to show that a card can be hidden.
+This project aims at showung that a card can be hidden.
 In order to show the invsible card, hover the surface at the center of the page, and the invisible card will appear.